 Are There Any Other Signs?

-I once moved into a property where there were fleas waiting to hatch in every room.
+I once moved into a home where there were fleas waiting to hatch in every room.
 Even in the bedroom (where the pets didn't go), I caught fleas hopping up onto the bed trying to reach me.
-Thankfully, I had white covers and sheets on the bed so it was easy for me to spot them.
-Still, it was a highly unpleasant situation.
+Thankfully, I had white covers and sheets on the bed, so it was easy for me to spot them.
+Still, it was an extremely unpleasant situation.
 What did I do about it?
 After jumping around like a possessed lunatic, I got ahold of myself and killed the fleas.

 How Do You Kill Fleas?

 Fleas can be quite difficult to kill: hence the toxic strength of some of the flea-killing products on the market.
 When they were jumping at me in the bedroom, I had to get some (thick) tissue paper and slam it down on them when they stood still (which wasn't for long).
 This was extra difficult because they were always making quite a beeline for me.
 Fleas will automatically start heading for the nearest meal when they hatch.
 They detect heat, vibrations and carbon dioxide, so their little systems are very well equipped to find mammals and humans.
 Once I had caught the flea in the tissue paper, I would squish it and flush it down the toilet.
 These creatures are resilient, so the water is a necessary step.
 Don't just throw them in the trash assuming they're dead.

 If you decide to comb through your pet's hair with a flea comb, it is a good idea to have a bowl of soapy water beside you.
 Although fleas have been known to actually jump out of water, having some soap in there seems to stop them.
 I have also watched them jump right off the flea comb, so make sure to be quick!

 What About Sprays and Other Products?